Peking Beef Stir-Fry Bowl

 Method

-- Rinse the jasmine rice under cold water until the water runs clear.
-Combine rice with 450ml water and a pinch of salt in a medium saucepan.
-Bring to a boil over high heat, then reduce to low, cover, and simmer for 15 minutes.
-Remove from heat and let stand covered for 5 minutes, then fluff with a fork.
+- Rinse the 300g of jasmine rice under cold running water until clear.
+Combine with 450ml of water and a pinch of salt in a medium saucepan.
+Bring to a full rolling boil, reduce immediately to the lowest possible setting, cover tightly, and simmer for 15 minutes without lifting the lid.
+Remove from heat and allow to stand covered for 5 minutes.
+Fluff with a fork and keep covered while the stir-fry is prepared.